 Food Donations from Individuals:

 We are so grateful for community members’ generosity and desire to help.
-Food donations can be accepted at FFLC, 770 Bailey Hill Rd. in Eugene between 9am-4pm.
-Please call ahead if you are donating a large volume of food.
-Peanut butter, tuna, canned stews, soups and chili are among the most needed foods.
+FFLC can accept food donations at our 770 Bailey Hill Road location, Monday through Friday from 9 a.m. and 4 p.m.
+Please call ahead at 541-343-2822 if you are donating a large volume of food.
+Peanut butter, tuna, canned vegetables, canned stews, soups and chili are among the most-needed foods.

 We are committed to collecting and distributing as many healthy foods as possible.
-We work hard to solicit foods that meet their people’s nutritional needs.
-FOOD for Lane County is also committed to providing culturally appropriate food to the people we serve.
+We work hard to solicit foods that meet people’s nutritional needs.
+FOOD For Lane County is also committed to providing culturally appropriate food to the people we serve.